 The insidious rise of the internet has provided a dubious platform of pulpits and spawned a completely new anti-culture of anonymous keyboard preachers.
 A group of self-appointed missionaries hell-bent on raining fiery judgments down on anyone brave enough to vacate the pew of insipid mediocrity and dash naked and exposed through plagues of criticism and irrational crucifixions to higher, albeit not safer, ground.
 Buoyed on with illusions of grandeur, a lack of any repercussions and with their fingers loaded with jealousy, insecurity and the absence of intelligent discourse – these enlightened individuals are helping to collectively plunge humanity back down the sinkhole Adam and Eve so optimistically crawled out of six thousand years ago, when God choked on his own saliva and our universe was reluctantly born.

-Apparently it’s easy to forget that it’s the very same heightened awareness and sensitivity that allows these artists to present emotions and personal experiences in an accessible way, that leaves them vulnerable to poisonous negativity when it bounces back so wantonly.
+Apparently, it’s easy to forget that it’s the very same heightened awareness and sensitivity that allows these artists to present emotions and personal experiences in an accessible way, that leaves them vulnerable to poisonous negativity when it bounces back so wantonly.
 Famous personalities are real people and are on the same journey of difficult introspective questions as everyone else.
 Because someone wrote a catchy song doesn’t mean they spontaneously mutate into an infallible emotional fortress.
 And whilst we don’t all have to dance around in circles, barefoot, holding hands amidst fluttering pink spring blossoms and sing the praises of every artist operating in every medium; we should all respect and note the legitimacy of each individual’s right to genuine expression – because there is a marked distinction between the prerogative of one’s own taste and shameless, vitriolic, uninformed criticism.

 In circumstances such as these, to achieve a balance of opinion and truth one must turn to the facts:

-‘Grimes’ is the artistic identity of 24 year old Canadian artist, Claire Boucher – who is primarily known as a producer/singer/songwriter but who is also fruitfully working as a music video director and visual artist in her own right.
+‘Grimes’ is the artistic identity of 24-year-old Canadian artist, Claire Boucher – who is primarily known as a producer/singer/songwriter but who is also fruitfully working as a music video director and visual artist in her own right.
 Born from the embryonic fluid of Montreal’s electronic, psychedelic rave scene, Boucher has no problem candidly revealing her struggles with drugs, death, failed relationships, a psychologically damaging assault and difficult living conditions.
-All of which culminated in her locking herself away from the world, not eating for nine days, falling into a delirious trance and channeling the inspired outpouring of borderline religious soundscapes that became her last critically acclaimed studio album, Visions.
+All of which culminated in her locking herself away from the world, not eating for nine days, falling into a delirious trance and channelling the inspired outpouring of borderline religious soundscapes that became her last critically acclaimed studio album, Visions.

 The most popular way to describe Grimes‘ music is to randomly cut and paste a few vague, hyphenated adjectives like indie-tronica, dream-pop, synth-rave, punk-hop or dark-wave from a tumblr blog full of gifs of her blowing bubbles or walking through smoke.
 Then blindfold yourself and throw a handful of darts at a wall covered with synonyms of ethereal, before rounding it out with some lovechild references that include the names Enja, Björk, Lady Gaga, Marilyn Manson, Aphex Twin and Mariah Carey.